jayanthtelu/jayanthtelu/README.md

 ### Hi, I'm Jayanth Telu 👋
-Results-driven Data Engineer with around 3 years of expertise in designing and implementing ETL processes, optimizing data pipelines, and enhancing business intelligence.
+Results-driven Data Analyst with around 3 years of expertise in designing and implementing ETL processes, optimizing data pipelines, and enhancing business intelligence.
 Proficient in SQL, Python, and Java, with hands-on experience in data modeling, database management, and performance tuning using Apache Spark and Hadoop.
 Proven track record in implementing scalable cloud solutions, including AWS and Azure

 - 🔭 I’m currently working as a Data Engineer at JohnDeere :tractor:
 - 🤔 I’m looking for Data Engineer, Data Analyst, BI Developer, and SQL Analyst/Developer kind of roles.